mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </ul>

   <p>
     An interest in these topics was pretty much worthless to primitive humans struggling to survive in ancient Africa.
-This is especially true since math and written language didn&#8217;t even exist at the time.
+This is especially true since math and written language didn't even exist at the time.
 Conventional evolutionary theory states that traits that offer no survival or reproductive advantage will not persist in a species.
 Hence, these subjects are as fascinating to us as Al Gore recounting a riveting experience of watching paint dry.
   </p>

   <p>